hence-io/hence/mount/projects/README.md

-Your Project and Applications code should be placed or symlinked into this directory.
+Your Project root directory should be mounted here.

-It will be mounted via Rsync for optimal performance.
+It must have a hence.yml file present to determine what folders to mount, and what type of mounting to use for each.
+A sample example.hence.yml file can be found in this directory as a reference.

-Any files or folders placed in this directory will be available in the VM at /hence/projects.
+Any files or folders placed in this directory will be available in the VM at /hence/[project_machine_name].